-In the event that we need to change our third-party contract manufacturers, our preclinical studies or our clinical trials, the commercialization of our product candidates could be delayed, adversely affected or terminated, or such a change may result in the need for us to incur significantly higher costs, which could materially harm our business.
+In the event that we need to engage or subsequently change a third-party contract manufacturer, our preclinical studies or our clinical trials, and the commercialization of our product candidates could be delayed, adversely affected or terminated, or such a change may result in the need for us to incur significantly higher costs, which could materially harm our business.

 Due to various regulatory restrictions in the United States and many other countries, as well as potential capacity constraints on manufacturing that occur from time-to-time in our industry, various steps in the manufacture of our product candidates are sole-sourced to certain contract manufacturers.
-In accordance with cGMPs, changing manufacturers may require the re-validation of manufacturing processes and procedures, and may require further preclinical studies or clinical trials to show comparability between the materials produced by different manufacturers.
-Changing our current or future contract manufacturers may be difficult, if not impossible for us, and could be extremely costly if we do make such a change, which could result in our inability to manufacture its product candidates for an extended period of time and a delay in the development of its product candidates.
-Further, in order to maintain its development timelines in the event of a change in a third-party contract manufacturer, we may incur significantly higher costs to manufacture our product candidates.
+In accordance with cGMPs, changing manufacturers may require the re-validation of manufacturing processes and procedures, and may require further preclinical studies or clinical trials to show comparability between the materials produced by different manufacturer contract manufacturer or changing a future contract manufacturer may be difficult and could be extremely costly and time-consuming, which could result in our inability to manufacture our product candidates for an extended period of time and a delay, as well as an increase in costs, in the development of our product candidates.

-We may not be able to manufacture our product candidates in sufficient quantities to commercialize them.
+We may not be able to manufacture our product candidates in sufficient quantities to commercialize them

 In order to receive FDA approval of our product candidates, we will need to manufacture such product candidates in larger quantities.
 We may not be able to increase successfully the manufacturing capacity for our product candidates in a timely or economic manner, or at all.
 In the event FDA approval is received, we will need to increase production of our product candidates.
 Significant scale-up of manufacturing may require additional validation studies, which the FDA must review and approve.
 If we are unable to successfully increase the manufacturing capacity for our product candidates, the clinical trials, the regulatory approval and the commercial launch of our product candidates may be delayed, or there may be a shortage in supply.
-Our product candidates require precise, high quality manufacturing.
-Failure to achieve and maintain high quality manufacturing, including the incidence of manufacturing errors, could result in patient injury or death, delays or failures in testing or delivery, cost overruns or other problems that could harm our business, financial condition and results of operations.
+Our product candidates require precise, high-quality manufacturing, Failure to achieve and maintain high-quality manufacturing, including the incidence of manufacturing errors, could result in patient injury or death, delays or failures in testing or delivery, cost overruns or other problems that could harm our business, financial condition and results of operations.